vdaas/vald/docs/guides/configurations.md

 #### Discoverer request duration

-`gateway.gateway_config.discoverer.duration` means a frequency to ask agent pod IPs to discoverer.
+`gateway.gateway_config.discoverer.duration` means a frequency to ask agent pod's IPs to the discoverer.
 If discoverer's CPU utilization is too high, try to make this value longer or reduce the number of gateway pods.